swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 > n
 > ~~~
 > {: .output}
+>
-> It is a good idea to choose variable names that are meaningful, otherwise it would be more difficult to understand what the loop is doing.
+> It is a good idea to choose variable names
+> that are meaningful so that it is easier
+> to understand what the loop is doing.
 {: .callout}

 Here's another loop that repeatedly updates a variable: